CBA Officers & Board of Managers 2019-2020

 Ms. Grayson earned her bachelor’s degree from Franklin College and her J.D. from Indiana University’s School of Law.

-Treasurer Timothy S. Tomasik
+Second Vice President Timothy S. Tomasik

 Timothy Tomasik is a founding member of Tomasik Kotin Kasserman LLC where he has distinguished himself as one of Chicago’s elite trial attorneys.
 Prior to joining the firm, Tim practiced for 15 years at Clifford Law Offices in Chicago and also served as an Assistant Cook County State’s Attorney in the Bureau of Special Prosecutions.